 The Texas Department of Transportation (TxDOT) is requiring the District to relocate water and wastewater pipelines that conflict with the TxDOT FM 1960 Expansion Project.
-The District expended \$1,209,613 during the current and prior fiscal years on engineering and the acquisition of easements needed to relocate the lines.
-The District is expecting significant future expenditures once construction begins.
-The District expects to be reimbursed approximately 80% of these costs from TxDOT at the completion of the project.
+The District expended \$2,229,434 during the current and prior fiscal years on engineering and the acquisition of easements needed to relocate the lines.
+The District expects to be reimbursed approximately 85% of these costs from TxDOT at the completion of the project.
 Reimbursement is expected in fiscal year 2022.